Why a freight service provider is best for distribution center logistics.

 Whether moving freight to or from a distribution center, multiple invoices, contact points and billing centers can interfere with a streamlined workflow.
 You’ll have just one invoice when working with a freight service provider.
 When you can see all of your freight spend in one view, you and your department can make the best decision for your bottom line and department objectives.

-As you and your freight department are looking to improve your operations to and from distribution centers, look to a freight service provider like Freightquote to help you make simple, but important decisions to streamline your supply chain.
+As you and your freight department are looking to improve your operations to and from distribution centers, look to a freight service provider like Freightquote by C.H Robinson to help you make simple, but important decisions to streamline your supply chain.
 We know you’re constantly evaluating your network, looking for deficiencies and Freightquote is here to help you make the smartest decisions for your freight.

 Freightquote manages logistics for hundreds of customers moving freight in and out of the nation’s biggest distribution centers.
 Our expertise comes with a deep understanding of how to make your freight move seamlessly into the center and on to its final destination.